 Body image can become particularly important to young people going through adolescence.

 Puberty often causes young people to develop a more complicated relationship with their body, as hormones create both physical and mental changes.
 It’s a time when young people care about fitting in and what others think of them, especially what they look like.
 This isn’t helped by social media, which saturates online feeds with idealistic influencers showcasing photoshopped or unattainable bodies and expensive wardrobes.

-Of course, there are many factors that influence body image, including a person’s home life, ability, peers and friends, cultural background and more.
+Of course, many factors influence body image, including a person’s home life, ability, peers and friends, cultural background and more.
 As parents and carers, we can influence our children’s image of themselves and combat negative messages from the world around them.
 From teaching critical thinking to modelling good behaviour, there’s much that parents can do to be a positive influence.